• City of Tacoma QA

 Become a Neighborhood Planning Partner

-• Joining the Stakeholder Committee in your neighborhood
+• Joining the Steering Group in your neighborhood

 • Volunteering to assist with surveys, leading outreach, hosting an event, or helping build connections with community members who prefer Spanish, Russian, Khmer, Vietnamese, Korean, Tagalog, ASL or other languages.